 A rough guide to editing time frames

 How long does an edit take?
 That depends.
-Basically, the length of an edit depends on three things:
+Basically, the length of an edit depends on four things:

 - the manuscript word count